Florida Probate Administration Lawyers

 The state also provides a “short form” of probate for certain smaller or older estates, which is quicker and cheaper than the “formal administration” used for most Florida probate administrations.

 Summary probate administration is available for estates with “non-exempt” property of less than $75,000.
 The value of “homestead” real property is not counted in totaling the value of the estate.
 Summary administration can also be used in any size estate if the deceased has been dead more than two years.
 Summary administration does not work in certain cases, such as those with minor or missing heirs, or where the assets or debts of the deceased are unknown.

 Get a Free Florida Probate Administration Consultation

 Whether you are dealing with formal probate administration or summary probate administration in Florida, Statewide Probate can help.
 For a free probate consultation, contact the Florida estate and probate attorneys at McDonald Fleming Moorhead.
-We serve clients from Pensacola, Miami, Fort Lauderdale, Orlando, Sarasota, Fort Myers, West Palm Beach, and throughout the state.
+We serve clients from Pensacola, Miami, Fort Lauderdale, Orlando, Sarasota, West Palm Beach, and throughout the state.